earthai-tech/k-diagram/docs/source/user_guide/feature_based.rst

 * **Axes:** Each angular axis corresponds to a specific input feature.
 * **Polygons (Layers):** Each colored polygon represents a different layer (e.g., Model A vs. Model B, or Zone 1 vs. Zone 2).
 * **Radius:** The distance from the center along a feature's axis indicates the importance of that feature for a given layer.
 * **Shape (Normalized View):** When ``normalize=True``, compare the *shapes* of the polygons.
 This highlights the *relative* importance patterns.
 Which features are *most* important within each layer, regardless of overall magnitude?
 Do different layers rely on vastly different feature subsets?
 * **Size (Raw View):** When ``normalize=False``, compare the overall *size* of the polygons.
 A larger polygon indicates that the layer generally assigns higher absolute importance scores across features compared to a smaller polygon (though interpretation depends on the nature of the importance metric).
 * **Dominant Features:** Features corresponding to axes where polygons extend furthest are the most influential for those respective layers.

 **Use Cases:**

 * **Comparing Model Interpretations:** Visualize and contrast feature importance derived from different model types (e.g., Random Forest vs.
   Gradient Boosting) trained on the same data.
 * **Analyzing Importance Drift:** Plot importance profiles calculated for different time periods or spatial regions to see if feature influence changes.
 * **Identifying Characteristic Fingerprints:** Understand the typical pattern of feature reliance for a specific system or model setup.
 * **Debugging and Validation:** Check if the feature importance profile aligns with domain knowledge or expectations.

 **Advantages (Polar/Radar Context):**

 * Excellent for simultaneously comparing multiple multi-dimensional profiles (feature importance vectors) against a common set of axes (features).
 * The closed polygon shape provides a distinct visual "fingerprint" for each layer.
 * Makes it easy to spot the most dominant features (those axes with the largest radial values) for each layer.
 * Normalization allows comparing relative patterns effectively, even if absolute importance scales differ significantly between layers.

 **Example:**
-(See the :ref:`Gallery <gallery_plot_feature_based>` section below for a runnable code example and plot)
+(See the :ref:`Gallery <gallery_feature_based>` section for a runnable code example and plot)

 .. raw:: html